jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Breaching_Active_Directory.md

 # Breaching Active Directory

+- This first section is dependent on the attackbox, resolv-dnsmask is not in kali vm by default but is on attackbox from THM website.
+So if using VM and VPN just add THMDC IP to the /etc/resolv.conf file.
-This particular module requires immutable to disabled on /etc/resolv.conf.
+- This particular module requires immutable to disabled on /etc/resolv.conf.
+Or all connections will be on 127.0.0.1, which may cause issues later.
 If not the change of resolv-dnsmasq wont take to resolv.conf when systemctl restart dnsmasq is run:

 ```
 Check the permissions 'i' is immutable attribute